-Most reverse mortgages are available for borrowers who are at least 62 years old, have a low or zero balance in a mortgage and maintain the property as your main residence.
+Generally, reverse mortgages require youto be at least sixty-two years of age, have a low or zero balance owed against your home and use the house as your main residence.

-Homeowners who are on a fixed income and find themselves needing additional money find reverse mortgages advantageous for their circumstance.
-Interest rates may be fixed or adjustable while the funds are nontaxable and do not interfere with Social Security or Medicare benefits.
-The home is never in danger of being taken away from you by the lender or put up for sale without your consent if you live longer than the loan term - even if the current property value creeps below the balance of the loan.
-Call us at 8008057088 if you would like to explore the benefits of reverse mortgages.
+Homeowners who live on a fixed income and find themselves needing additional money find reverse mortgages advantageous for their situation.
+Social Security and Medicare benefits can't be affected; and the money is nontaxable.
+Reverse Mortgages may have adjustable or fixed rates.
+Your home is never in danger of being taken away by the lending institution or put up for sale without your consent if you outlive the loan term - even if the property value creeps below the loan balance.
+Contact us at 8008057088 to explore your reverse mortgage options.

 Do you have a question regarding a mortgage program?